About the City of Austin

 Located in Central Texas on the eastern edge of the American Southwest, Austin is the capital of the state of Texas, the Lone Star State.
 The city dates back to the 1830s, when the first Anglo-American settlers arrived in the area, then part of Mexico.
 In 1837, settlers founded the village of Waterloo on the banks of the Colorado River, the first permanent settlement in the area.
 By 1839, Waterloo would adopt the name Austin and the frontier town would become the capital of the Republic of Texas.
 The City is named for Stephen F. Austin, the “Father of Texas.”

 Austin is in Travis, Hays and Williamson counties.
-With a population of 820,611 (2011 U.S. Census), it's the 13th most populous city in the United States; the fourth most populous city in Texas.
+Austin has an estimated population of 961,855 according to the 2020 U.S. Census.
+Travis County is the fifth most populous county in Texas.
 Learn more about Austin's demographics.

 Austin’s mild climate allows you to enjoy outdoor activities virtually year round.
 Austin has 300 days of sunshine a year and an average temperature of 71 degrees in November.